 The CityTRAQ project gives local governments a better understanding of the measurements needed in order to assess air quality.

-The screening and scenario tool helps local governments to devise measures for improving local air quality.
+The assessment and scenario tool helps local governments to devise measures for improving local air quality.
 Accordingly, they create a better environment for residents.
 Local governments are also encouraged to flesh out their policy choices in an air policy plan.

 City of Antwerp will work on logistics and heavy traffic in the CityTRAQ project, together with the VMM.